MarcisinMatej/CNN/README.md

     └── models					# Saved model from the last epoch and the best achieved validation error model

-## Tests
-Describe and show how to run the tests with code examples.

 ## How to use?
-If people like your project they’ll want to learn how they can use it.
-To do so include step by step guide to use your project.
+The scripts should be run in following order.

 	$ python requirements.py 					# chcek if required libraries are installed and properly configured
 	$ python main_training.py 					# train model
 	$ python main_evaluation.py 				# evaluate trained model
 	$ python main_plots.py 						# produce training history plots and confusion matrices
-	$ python stream_cap.py 						# run live demo
+	$ python stream_cap.py 						# run live demo on trained model

-## Contribute

-Let people know how they can contribute into your project.
-A [contributing guideline](https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md) will be a big plus.
+In case you would like to skip some steps, see documentation of each script, which lists its prerequisites.

 ## Credits